ashishnandagawali/ashishnandagawali.github.io/_posts/2025-01-28-CrewAI-Setup.md

     </div>
 </div>

 >  I am using cursor ide for development of my crewai projects.
-Cursor ai ( build on VS code) have it own terminal where you can activate your conda environment or use the anaconda shell in separate command or terminal window.
+Cursor-AI ( build on VS code) have it own terminal where you can activate your conda environment or use the anaconda shell in separate command or terminal window.
 Your choice of convenience.

 >  If your cursor or windows command is not able to recognise conda command then add conda location to your environment variable in path.
 <div class="row mt-3">